Distance: 470 miles

 Sheepishly, I took it back and dug out my Illinois thoroughbred owner's license.

-I'd arrived fairly early in the afternoon, way in advance of the 6:30 live post time, in order to bet some of the Arlington races on simulcast just to chap the Arlington bashers off (and okay - to catch a VOP race), and I got a little worried when I pulled into the FP parking lot (free): There were way too many cars in the lot.
+I'd arrived fairly early in the afternoon, way in advance of the 6:30 live post time, in order to bet some of the Arlington races on simulcast just to chap the Arlington bashers off (and okay - to catch a race with one my horses), and I got a little worried when I pulled into the FP parking lot (free): There were way too many cars in the lot.
 I wondered if maybe it was an afternoon post time after all, and I'd missed the start.

 But not to worry - all the early arrivers were there playing the simuls.
 And there were a ton of them, people and simuls.
 Which brings up an interesting point: Of all the tracks I visited on this Tour, Illinois presents, far and away, the most extensive menu of simulcast options of any state/province I visited.
 Is it possible Illinois has gone TOO far on this simulcast thing?
 The simulcast crowd was WAY bigger than what I saw betting on the live program.

 Well, whatever, as I reported two years ago here, Fairmount has about THE best simulcast setup I've ever seen at any track.
 The entire length of the grandstand concourse has a double sided rack of TV's down the center, and lots and lots of free tables and seats facing the TV's which makes it simulcast hog heaven.
 And the folks were there, betting 'em.

 And simulcast hog heaven is what Fairmount is becoming, I'm afraid, as opposed to a live racing venue.